jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 You need to pass an argument in this way because you need to include a data dependency to make sure that the print function gets called at the correct time.
 This is linked to the fact that computations in JAX are run [only when needed](https://jax.readthedocs.io/en/latest/async_dispatch.html).
 So you need to pass in a variable that changes throughout the algorithm such as the PRNG key at that iteration.

+Also note also that the `_print_consumer` function takes in `arg` (which holds the current iteration number as well as the total number of iterations) and `transform`.
+This `transform` argument isn't used here, but apparently should be included in the consumer for id_tap (namely: the Python function that gets called).

-Here's how you would use it in the ULA sampler:
+Here's how you would use the progress bar in the ULA sampler:

 ```python
 @partial(jit, static_argnums=(1,2,3))